SaferMe/saferme-api-docs/reports.md

     // category_id field need to be changed using its value from respective form_field value.
     "category_id": 22,

-    // field to have its content defined by integrations like ThunderBot "source_id": 'free_text',
+    // field to have its content defined by external integrations "source_id": 'free_text',

     // Custom fields: